kkazala/Extortion-Pack/README.md

 # SharePoint Framework Extortion Pack

-## If your think that granting "delegated permissions only" makes your tenant secure, you are going to get hacked and it will be ALL YOUR FAULT
+## What does it take to steal your teanant?
+Not much.
+And your data?
+Even less.

-It's unfortunately a common **misconception** that granting "delegated permissions" is "safe" and therefore you don't have to worry about anything else.
+It's unfortunately a common **misconception** that SharePoint extensions are "safe by design" and that granting "delegated permissions only" keeps your tenant secure.

-Way too often it ends the discussion, and the solution along with permissions it requests is approved immediately.
+If this is your case, I wrote this **Extortion Pack** just for you! 😊

-If this is your case, I have bad news.
+If you are a SharePoint Admin, Global Admin, or even a Site Owner who's been trusted with a Site-level app catalog, you are the only person standing between your data and the hacker.
+You don't want to be the one who let them in.

 SPFx solutions may only request delegated permissions but it doesn't make them "safe by design".
 If you thought it does, you are exposing your organization to significant security risks.

-Malicious actors may use SPFx solutions to EASILY steal your data or replace links with spoofing URLs without any additional permissions granted.
-They may also exploit Access Tokens to access your tenant remotely, to steal data without relying on users keeping the SharePoint page open, and potentially take over the entire tenant.
+Hckers may use SPFx solutions to **EASILY steal your data** or replace links with **spoofing URLs** without any additional permissions granted.
+They may also **exploit Access Tokens** to access your tenant remotely, to steal data without relying on users keeping the SharePoint page open, and **potentially take over the entire tenant**.

 ## Best case: your data gets stolen.
 Worst case: you lose your entire tenant.